 Child and Adult Care Food Program

-The Child and Adult Care Food Program (CACFP) provides federal funds to nonresidential child care and adult care facilities to serve nutritious meals and snacks.
+The Child and Adult Care Food Program (CACFP) is a federally funded child nutrition program that reimburses nonresidential child and adult care facilities for nutritious meals and snacks served to children and adults who are enrolled in care.
 The goal is to improve and maintain the health and nutritional status of children and adults in care while promoting the development of good eating habits.

 - Nonresidential, licensed public or private, nonprofit child care centers or family day care homes.